SocietyForArtisticResearch/rckeywords/readme.md

 # Todo

+- Keyword set and keyword abstract can be precalculated by the server now.
+Properly decode the enriched exposition list and remove all the local stuff. =]

 - browse just allows you to see the whole RC, but it is not about searching, it is about choosing a certain layout for all research (by keyword, by date, by portal etc..)
 - implement a search interface with the following fields:
     * table view